Gonzaga College High School: St. Aloysius

 St. Aloysius is a parish church physically attached to Gonzaga through the entrance building Dooley Hall.
 The church was built in 1859.
 It is used for Masses, concerts, some school assemblies, and graduation.
 The large painting above the altar is the work of Constantino Brumidi, famous for painting the frescoes on the interior of the United States Capitol dome.

 Athletics

 Gonzaga's athletic teams are called the Eagles.
 Gonzaga fields seventeen different varsity teams, most of which compete in the Washington Catholic Athletic Conference.

-The Gonzaga soccer team won four consecutive WCAC championships from 2007 to 2010, and is consistently one of the best teams in the Washington area.
-They added additional championships in 2012, 2016, and 2017, beating national powerhouse DeMatha Catholic in each.